• Home

 Even leaders who achieved massive success outside of corporate life advise aspiring professionals to stay in school.

 Multimillionaire music icon Usher did not attend college himself, but he still recognizes the value of attending university.
-However, he cautions that one slip of paper won’t carry them far—budding workers need to work hard and put their skills to good use once they step foot off campus.
+However, he cautions that one slip of paper won’t carry them far—budding workers need to work hard and put their skills to good use once they set foot off campus.

 “A diploma still matters, yes of course it matters, but it’s not the paper that gives the power, it’s you, you create the value behind that degree,” Usher told graduates of Emory University last year.
-“It is your ambition, it is your integrity, it is your hustle, it is your heart, that’s how you lead, that’s how you serve, that’s how you choose to show up when no one else is watching,”
+“It is your ambition, it is your integrity, it is your hustle, it is your heart; that’s how you lead, that’s how you serve, that’s how you choose to show up when no one else is watching.”

 About the Author